-Functions can be declared in modules and are used to model combinational logic.
+Functions can be declared in modules and can be used to model combinational logic (only).
 Functions allow the same logic to be re-used in multiple places.
-Functions such as encoders, multiplexers, decoders and arithmetic functions are often coded as functions.
+Specialized combinational logic functions (e.g. 7segment LED decoder) are often coded as functions.